 HSPA+ or Evolved HSPA extends the HSPA protocol to allow even faster transmissions of data across a network.
 It runs over the 3.9G network.

 Dual channel, or dual carrier HSPA (DC-HSPA) combines two HSPA+ channels which can help to greatly enhance download and upload speeds.
 If you think of it in terms of a road, widening a single lane road by an extra lane will allow you to carry twice as many cars on it – so similarly you get twice as much data throughput.

 LTE is the next advancement of mobile communications standards after HSPA.
 It has similar speeds as that of HSPA+.

 LTE-Advanced is what is known as 'True 4G'.
 LTE-Advanced is the standard that can currently reach the highest download and upload speeds over mobile networks.
 It has multiple channels, too, for greater data throughput, similar to DC-HSPA.

 Know your frequency

 Telstra operates over a wide range of frequencies, depending on the technology.
 These are currently the frequencies (and bands) that are used worldwide and that Telstra uses for each protocol.
-Remember that 2G is for calls and text only (now no longer operational), 3G is for calls, text, and broadband, and 4G is for fast broadband.
+Remember that 2G is for calls and text only (now no longer operational), 3G is for calls, text, and broadband, and 4G is for fast broadbandand VOLTE (Voice Over LTE).

-To achieve 4GX or LTE-Advanced speeds over the Telstra network, you need to have a modem that is 700MHz/1800Mhz compatible with Category 6 as this is what the technology requires.
+To achieve 4GX or LTE-Advanced speeds over the Telstra network, you need to have a modem that is 700MHz and 1800Mhz compatible with Category 6 as this is what the technology requires.